openshift/openshift-ansible/playbooks/aws/README.md

 ```

 This playbook runs through the following steps:
-1. Ensures a VPC is created.
-2. Ensures a SSH key exists.
-3. Creates an s3 bucket for the registry named $clusterid-docker-registry
+1. Creates an s3 bucket for the registry named $clusterid-docker-registry
-4. Create master security groups.
+2. Create master security groups.
-5. Create a master launch config.
+3. Create a master launch config.
-6. Create the master auto scaling groups.
+4. Create the master auto scaling groups.
-7. If certificates are desired for ELB, they will be uploaded.
+5. If certificates are desired for ELB, they will be uploaded.
-8. Create internal and external master ELBs.
+6. Create internal and external master ELBs.
-9. Add newly created masters to the correct groups.
+7. Add newly created masters to the correct groups.
-10. Set a couple of important facts for the masters.
+8. Set a couple of important facts for the masters.

 At this point we have successfully created the infrastructure including the master nodes.